DryWaters/pokedex-back/README.md

 # Pokedex Backend API Project
-Pokedex Backend API Node/Express application that uses PostGres and Redis database to serve Pokemon data that can be used with the frontend companion React application for retrieving information on Pokemon 1-807.
+Pokedex Backend API Node/Express application that uses Postgres and Redis (for caching) database to serve Pokemon data that can be used with the frontend companion React application for retrieving information on Pokemon 1-807.

 The project was one half of the end of the year CS 160 (Software Engineering) project.

 * [Instructions](#instructions)
 * [Getting Started](#getting-started)